 - The privacy of student residential units in University housing will be respected, and no unit shall be entered without knocking except in the case of emergencies.
-In the absence of occupants, authorized University personnel may enter units for routine inventory, maintenance and repair, and health or safety inspections.
+Authorized University personnel may enter units for routine inventory, maintenance and repair, and health, wellness, cleaning, or safety inspections, even in the absence of occupants.
 Authorized University personnel may conduct a search of a student’s residential unit to determine compliance with University regulations and policies or federal, State, and local law where there is reasonable cause to believe that a violation has occurred or is taking place.

 - Residents living on campus during the spring semester have first priority of room assignment for the following academic year when they renew their housing contract/application during the Spring Renewal Process.
 Look for information about the renewal process in early February.
 Current residents who do NOT renew during the Renewal Process lose their priority status and will be assigned based on their date of application along with all other “new” applicants.